Register your company in Hong Kong with our Special Anniversary discount!

 IRD also allows applications for business registration numbers after you have commenced operations.
 This option is available for all business structures including:

-For sole proprietors, the applicant must submit proof of identity, such as a copy of the Hong Kong identity card in case of local residents or a copy of a passport for foreign residents.
+For sole proprietorship, the applicant must submit proof of identity, such as a copy of the Hong Kong identity card in case of local residents or a copy of a passport for foreign residents.

 LLCs can submit a copy of their Certificate of Incorporation (along with a certified translation if the certificate is not in Mandarin or English).
 You don’t need to furnish any identity documents to get the business registration number of a foreign branch office, subsidiary, or representative office.